DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 {{< img src="cloud_cost/container_cost_allocation/cost_allocation_table.png" alt="Cloud cost allocation table showing requests and idle costs over the past week" style="width:100%;" >}}

-For Kubernetes clusters, CCM allocates costs of AWS/Google host instances and non-local AWS EBS volumes.
+For Kubernetes clusters, CCM allocates costs of AWS and Google host instances, and non-local AWS EBS volumes.
 For AWS ECS clusters, CCM allocates costs of AWS EC2 instances.

 ## Prerequisites

-1. Set up and configure the [Cloud Cost integration][1].
+1. Set up and configure the [AWS or Google Cloud Cost integration][1].
 2. For Kubernetes support, install the [**Datadog Agent**][2] in a Kubernetes environment.
      - Ensure that you enable the [**Orchestrator Explorer**][6] in your Agent configuration.
      - Container cost allocation requires **Agent version >= 7.27.0** and **Cluster Agent version >= 1.11.0**.